emscripten-core/emscripten/site/source/docs/optimizing/Optimizing-Code.rst

 How Emscripten optimizes
 ========================

-When compiling source files to object files, Emscripten runs clang and the LLVM optimizer.
-When compiling to wasm object files (the default with wasm), LLVM also compiles into wasm, and optimizes while doing so.
+Compiling source files to object files works as you'd expect in a native build system that uses clang and LLVM.
 When linking object files to the final executable, Emscripten does additional optimizations as well depending on the optimization level:

 - For wasm, the Binaryen optimizer is run.
 Binaryen does both general-purpose optimizations to the wasm that LLVM does not, and also does some whole-program optimization.
 (Note that Binaryen's whole-program optimizations may do things like inlining, which can be surprising in some cases as LLVM IR attributes like ``noinline`` have been lost at this point.)
 - For asm.js, the Emscripten asm.js optimizer is run.